 The situation they were in now was worse any misunderstandings, a hell of a lot worse.
-They were stuck in the middle of nowhere, stripped of their garments and everything on them and they had no answers as to why; only time would tell if things would be alright again, and if the three of them would live long enough for a tomorrow.
+They were stuck in the middle of nowhere, stripped of their garments and everything on them and they had no answers as to why.
+Only time would tell if things would be alright again, and if the three of them would live long enough for a tomorrow.
 One thing was certain though, was that Serah didn't have to be afraid of Noel.
-He wasn't a creep or con artist as Gadot kept suspecting him to be.
-Serah had learnt that through their time together as they had eventually become friends that they were now, searching for the same goals.
+He wasn't a creep or con artist as Gadot kept suspecting him to be; Serah had learnt that through their time together as they had eventually become friends that they were now.

 After everything they'd endured, Noel respected her.
 So, even if she was afraid right now, Serah knew she trusted him enough not to go back on his word, just as much as she entrusted her life to him.

-"No eyes…" Serah repeated, looking up at Noel from where she sat on the grass.
-His head was turned away, with his eyes directed elsewhere.
+"No eyes," Serah repeated, looking up at Noel from where she sat on the grass.
+His head was turned away, with his gaze directed elsewhere.
 As promised he didn't goggle her like any other man might've if put in his place.
 She could see those pronounced blue irises of his moving, holding a focus on the forest he firmly maintained, and never once gazing upon her.